e7h4n/signal-transaction/README.md

 - **`act(action: Action)`**
   Executes the action if the signal is not aborted.
 If a rollback function is returned, it is bound to the abort event.

-- **`finish(action?: Action)`**
-  Completes the transaction and optionally executes a final action.
-All registered rollback callbacks are removed afterward, ensuring that no additional cleanups occur after the transaction is finished.

 - **`createSignalSwitch`** is a utility that manages multiple abortable tasks by ensuring only the latest task remains active.
 When a new task is started, it automatically cancels the previous one.
 This is particularly useful in scenarios where you need to manage consecutive asynchronous operations, such as user interactions or page navigation.